From

 The Lessing Apartments was marketed to an

-upscale clientele and had 86 apartments, some of them with as many as eight
+upscale clientele and had 86 apartments, some of them with as many with eight

 series of projecting units with deep, but narrow, courts between them to provide

-façade is organized into the classic three-part design of the Chicago School
+façade was organized into the classic three-part design of the Chicago School

 and is minimally decorated although there is a nifty oculus [eye-like design] centered at the top